 Most people will not have airconditioning in their homes, but a lot of places offering accommodation will also be without airconditioning.
 You’re probably thinking that not having airconditioning is not really that much of a weird thing, right?
 Would you still think that if you were in an area where temperatures edge towards 50 degrees Celcius in the summer?
 If you find it hard to handle hot temperatures, ensure that you carefully check that your accommodation has airconditioning before you finalise your booking.

-If you found this post helpful, please tell your friends and Pin It for later! :o)
+If you found this ‘things to know about Uzbekistan’ post helpful, please tell your friends and click the picture below to Pin It for later! :o)